undergoing-culture/Philosophy/02 Cultural Democracy.md

 *For the Lady of Christ’s*

-“Something that is completely clean can also be completely sterile” -  *Nixon, private memorandum, 1972*
+“Something completely clean can also be completely sterile” -  *Nixon, private memorandum, 1972*

 ---